rory-bedford/antelop-docs/docs/source/developer/pipelines.rst

 ExtractWaveforms
 ^^^^^^^^^^^^^^^^
-In this process, we convert all our data to the correct array formats for antelope.
+In this process, we convert all our data to the correct array formats for antelop.
 This takes some parameters such as sample rates.
 All the arrays are numpy, and are saved to disk inside pandas arrays using the `to_pickle` write function, so they can then be easily unpickled and added to the database in a single batch insert later.

 Additionally, we convert spikesorted data to phy format using spikeinterface.
 This gets saved to the appropriate cluster storage location as specified in the config.